Call for proposals: The Midwest in Comics. Full details here. Deadline: December 15, 2017.

 The collection will be published by Hastings College Press as part of its Rediscovering the American Midwest series, edited by Jon K. Lauck and Tricia Oman.
 It will be entitled “The Making of the Midwest: Essays on the Formation of Midwestern Identity, 1787–1900” and edited by Jon K. Lauck.
 Proposals of 500 words or less and a vita are due by February 1, 2018 and should be sent to Jon Lauck If a proposal is accepted, an author will be required to provide a completed chapter by February 1, 2019.

 The annual SSML Symposium in May 2018 will be dedicating a panel or panels to author Tim O’Brien’s work.
 We solicit paper presentations dedicated to any and all aspects of O’Brien’s work.
-We’re particularly interested in presentations that focus on Midwestern aspects of his writing, the relationship of Minnesota to his work, or on O’Brien in contrast with other Midwestern writers.
-Interdisciplinary proposals, such as those that explore O’Brien’s work through the lens of history, psychology, sociology, etc., are also welcome.
 Please submit a 250-word proposal and brief bio to Prof. Sara Kosiba no later than December 10, 2017.
-Presenters must be members of SSML by the time of the symposium in order to be eligible to present.
+Presenters must be a member of SSML in order to present at the conference.